KManolov3/scratch-www/app/README.md

 ### Generic Variables

-- **BUILD** - A unique identifier of the build in the format `branch-environment-appVersion-commit-time`.
+- **BUILD** - A unique identifier of the build in the format `branch-environment-appVersion-commitTime`.

 - **VERSION** - A unique identifier of the app version.
 Its value is set to the value of the version property from package.json (e.g 1.0.0).